rishihe/college_dairies/README.md

 1 may a normaal day with minimal study
 2 may a bunk fom college with boys group going to a lake to swim and chill in hot summer 3 may normal day without study only i m wasting time
+4 may want to study but i got distracted sooo much